kapitchi/KapitchiIdentity/README.md

 ### DB settings
 This module depends on Zend\Db\Adapter\Adapter.
 By default it uses tries to use 'Zend\Db\Adapter\Adapter' Di instance so make sure it is set as Di instance or you have been using another one you can still overwrite it by putting following code into e.g. /config/autoload/module.KapitchiIdentity.config.php.
+See an example here: https://github.com/kapitchi/KapitchiShowcase/blob/master/config/autoload/local.config.php.dist

 ```
 return array(